Name tag

-Name tags with magnetic backings pose a harmful threat to people who have pacemakers, as the magnet will interfere with the implant's normal function.
-It is suggested that people who have pacemakers use pinback backings with their name tags to avoid any disturbance with the pacemaker.
+Name tags with magnetic backings may be harmful to people who have pacemakers, as the magnet may interfere with the implant's normal function.
+It is suggested that people who have pacemakers use pinback backings with their name tags.

 Name tags are used by some customer service companies, such as fast food restaurants, so that customers may identify employees by name.
-Professional employees or representatives of public-facing organizations such as universities, banks, or other companies where employees do not wear uniforms, may wear name tags as a way of distinguishing or identifying the bearer as such, while allowing the employee to wear daily business wear.
+Professional employees or representatives of public-facing organizations such as universities, banks, or other companies where employees do not wear uniforms, may wear name tags as a way of distinguishing or identifying the bearer, while allowing the employee to wear daily business wear.

+There is an emoji for the japanese name tags (📛) available with the Unicode U+1F4DB.

 Military

-Military personnel commonly wear name badges on their uniforms, though usually displaying only the family (last) name.
-However, there is not much emphasis on this formatting simply because of the plethora of cultures and naming conventions around the world.
-For example, in the Singapore Armed Forces, Indian last names are generally initialised and the first name spelt in full as last names can be quite a mouthful (hence serving functionality in nametags).
-With the large Chinese majority in Singapore, there have been contradictions in the convention, the most popular one being that the name be fully in initials save for the surname - spelt in full.
+Military personnel commonly wear name badges on their uniforms, generally on the right chest.
+In American and European militaries, the tag often display only the family (or last) name.
+Other armed forces use different conventions based on the local culture(s), as the last name alone may not be sufficiently distinct.
+For example, in the Singapore Armed Forces, Indian last names are generally initialised and the first name spelt in full.
+Some uniforms also include the name of the branch of service, generally on the left chest.

 The use of name tags probably originated with laundry tags, used to identify clothing belonging to particular individuals.
-During World War II the United States military began making use of external name tags, in particular on flight clothing and combat uniforms worn by marines and paratroopers.
+During World War II, the United States military began making use of external name tags, in particular on flight clothing and combat uniforms.
 The use of cloth name tapes became common by the Korean War and its use spread to other armies.
-The Canadian Army began using cloth name tapes on the combat uniform introduced in the 1960s.
-During this period, the use of name tags extended from combat and work clothing only, to the dress uniform (and tags made of engraved plastic rather than cloth).
+The Canadian Army began using cloth name tapes on combat uniforms in the 1960s.
+During this period, the use of name tags extended to dress uniforms, and tags made of engraved plastic rather than cloth.